 The Method of Payment in Corporate Acquisitions, Investment Opportunities, and Management Ownership

-This paper provides evidence on the motives underlying the method of payment in corporate acquisitions.
-The findings support the notion that the higher a firm's growth opportunities, the more likely it is to use stock to finance an acquisition.
-In addition, the likelihood of stock financing increases with higher pre-acquisition market and acquiring firm stock returns and decreases with cash availability, institutional blockholdings, and in tender offers.
-Contrary to established theory, however, acquiring firms with higher growth opportunities experience announcement period abnormal stock returns that are significantly negative when stock financing is used regardless of management ownership stakes.
-Additionally, cash-financed acquisitions are met with significantly negative abnormal returns for acquiring firms with low ownership stakes regardless of the firm's growth opportunities.
+This paper examines the motives underlying the payment method in corporate acquisitions.
+The findings support the notion that the higher the acquirer's growth opportunities, the more likely the acquirer is to use stock to finance an acquisition.
+Acquirer managerial ownership is not related to the probability of stock financing over small and large ranges of ownership, but is negatively related over a middle range.
+In addition, the likelihood of stock financing increases with higher pre-acquisition market and acquiring firm stock returns.
+It decreases with an acquirer's higher cash availability, higher institutional shareholdings and blockholdings, and in tender offers.

 Suggested Citation: Suggested Citation